Are You Applying Labels Correctly?

 Tip #5 Repositioning Your Label

-This last tip is a little bit of a sneaky workaround, but very useful in certain situations.
-If you have a label that requires exact placement, or if you have a large label that is difficult to place all at once, you can use this little trick.
+This last tip is a little bit of a sneaky workaround, but extremely useful in certain situations.
+You can use this handy tip to position a label precisely.
+If you have a cumbersome label that’s difficult to put on at once, this tip can help.
 Please note that this tip is NOT for labels printed on paper material!

 Run a slightly damp sponge over the surface or mist the area slightly, before applying the label.
 The moisture decreases the surface energy and allows you to slide the label around a little bit after applying.
 You can scrape away any excess moisture or bubbles using a scraper.
-A little extra curing time is needed to allow the water to evaporate and the adhesive to set.
+We need a little extra curing time to allow the water to evaporate and the adhesive to set.

 Did you know that there are things you should consider, even before placing your order?
 Making sure you're choosing the right material, adhesive, laminate, and treatments will help to ensure label longevity.